jckarter/clay/doc/language-reference.md

             var x = Noisy(); // prints "created" println("hello world"); // prints "hello world"
         } // prints "destroyed"

+    Deletion of `var`s happens when their scope is exited for any reason, whether by normal control flow, by `return`, `break`, `continue`, or `goto` statements, or by unwinding caused by exceptions.

 * `ref` bindings create named references to existing lvalues.
 (See [Reference qualifiers] for a discussion of lvalues and rvalues.)